Posts by RoxanaB:

 Your listings and services will be among the first the home buyer sees, which, in turn, helps you connect with more leads.
 To bring more value to the ads, we also display your featured listings in the Saved Search alert emails, an option used by thousands of potential homebuyers.

 What’s even better, you can benefit from up to 20 free ads, depending on the package you choose.

 Any real estate agent who’d like more exposure in the U.S. can add their listings on PropertyShark — and several other popular consumer portals at no additional cost — when they become a Point2 Agent subscriber.

 Depending on the plan they choose, Point2 Agent members enjoy a set of top-of-the-line lead-generating solutions meant to help them close more sales.
-If you need a mobile-friendly agent website, in-depth prospecting and reporting tools, the option to distribute your listings to popular consumer portals, priority placement for your listings and agent profile and other powerful advertising features, check out the packages offered by Point2.
+If you need a mobile-friendly agent website, in-depth prospecting and reporting tools, the option to distribute your listings to popular consumer portals and other powerful advertising features, check out the packages offered by Point2.

 If you are already a Point2 member, the great news is that it’s extremely easy to distribute your listings on PropertyShark!
 Just head over to the online office and select the website in the list of distribution sites.
 Then, feature your listings on Point2 Homes and they will automatically enjoy top visibility on PropertyShark, too.

 The real estate agent is a free spirit in our society, and a real estate career can offer opportunities for a great life.
 Imagine a way to plan and run your business, a strategy that doubles your business just because it raises your awareness of the right things.
 Below are some tips on how to build a successful strategy into your real estate career.

 Make a note of this: What do you want?
 For a real estate agent, it’s most likely these three things: more sales, which means more income; more personal time which means peace of mind; more confidence in your business and in yourself.